niplav/site/spans.md

 I'm currently unsure about two crucial points:

 * How much does any CPT measure the concept we naively call attention span?
 The papers I've read don't refer to attention span per se, but a general capability of sustained and selective attention.
-* Are there any time-series analyses or longitudinal studies using a CPT?
+* Are there any time-series analyses or longitudinal studies using a CPT, or alternatively meta-analyses using data collected from existing studies?
 I have not been able to find any.

 ### Other Heterogenous Metrics